Skip to content

 \[ \widehat{BG}[t] = BG[t_{o}] + \sum_{i=5}^{t} \Delta BG[t_{o+i}] \]

 Each individual effect along with the combined effects are illustrated in the figure below.
-As shown, blood glucose is trending slightly upwards at the time of the prediction.
-Therefore, the blood glucose momentum effect’s contribution is pulling up the overall prediction from the other three effects for a short time.
-Retrospective correction is lowering the current prediction, indicating that the recent rise in blood glucose was not as great as had been predicted in the recent past.
+As shown, glucose is trending slightly upwards at the time of the prediction.
+Therefore, the glucose momentum effect’s contribution is pulling up the overall prediction from the other three effects for a short time.
+Retrospective correction is lowering the current prediction, indicating that the recent rise in glucose was not as great as had been predicted in the recent past.

 combined effects curve